xiaodongyang/xiaodongyang.github.io/index.md

 ## News

-> I will join NVIDIA Research as a research scientist this summer after my graduation.

 > One paper is accepted by IEEE Trans. on Neural Networks and Learning Systems.

 > One paper is accepted by ECCV'2014.